jokagetto9/DungeonFinder/readme.txt

 You will also receive 15 legal rep in that region and 1000-2000 gold per dungeon for completing the quest.

-Currently, you will also be able to do the Daedric summoning the normal as well in order to get 2 rewards, but this will likely be changed in the future.
+Currently, you will also be able to do the Daedric summoning the normal way as well in order to get 2 rewards, but this will likely be changed in the future.

+If you use Smaller Dungegons, Fixed Dungeon Quest Markers is required to ensure you get the correct list of dungeons.

 Here is the full quest list: